 That recommendation didn’t even consider the financial planning needs of the large group of baby boomers that would be turning 65 over the next 20 years.

-Ameriprise currently has $869 billion in assets under management or administration in an industry that’s expected to grow assets 5% annually on a global basis to $90 trillion by the end of 2020 with a significant chunk of that in the U.S. and Europe where AMP has a major presence.
+Ameriprise currently has $131.8 billion assets under management at the end of 2018 in an industry that’s expected to grow assets 5% annually on a global basis to $90 trillion by the end of 2020 with a significant chunk of that in the U.S. and Europe where AMP has a major presence.

 Ameriprise’s asset management business generates more than $80 billion in annual gross sales.
 Over the last six years, the company’s managed to grow its earnings per share by 15% compounded annually, 500 basis points higher than its asset manager peers and 600 basis points higher than its financial planning peers.